 - I will never forget today;

 - Sonna hidoi koto shitari shimasen;

-- There is no way for me to do something horrible;
+- There's no way I can do something horrible;

 - Shiranai hito ni tsuite ittari shitara ikemasen yo;

-- Maggie wa Max at koto ga sukidatatrishite ...
+- Maggie wa Max no koto ga sukidatatrishite…

 - Hitori gurashi wo shitara suguni kareshi ga dekichattarishite…

-- If I start living on my own, I might be able to get a boyfriend quickly;
+- If I started living alone, I might be able to get a boyfriend quickly;

 - Well, maybe our relationship is over now...
 I don't know... / I could be more

 - Maybe this one is (might be) better, you know..;

 Using the same verb in the negative and affirmative form.

 - Gakkou ni kitari konakattari suru seito ga imasu;